 2012 -2015 Occasional audiobook.

-EDIT: My experience at the local German cultural institute (in 2009?) has taught me that I am judging myself too harshly.
+My experience at the local German cultural institute has taught me that I am judging myself too harshly.
 Speaking is still my weak point, though.
 Perhaps I pulled my brain out of the German brine too early or I am simply too old to really shine in a foreign language.